dymmond/esmerald/docs/middleware/middleware.md

 !!!
 Note
-    MiddlewareProtocol does not enforce `config` parameters but enforces the `app` parameter as this will make sure it will also work with Starlette as well as used as standard.
+    MiddlewareProtocol does not enforce `config` parameters but enforces the `app` parameter as this will make sure it will also work with Lilya as well as used as standard.

 ### Quick sample